 Pool furniture

-Need pool chairs, one large picnic table and one small picnic table are broken and need to taken to the dump.
+Need pool chairs, one large picnic table and one small picnic table are broken and need to be taken to the dump.
 Mark Reisweber said he would take them to dump.
 Currently the pool has two large picnic tables and one small picnic table.
 There are about 20 lounge chairs in various states of readiness and about 15 chairs in pretty good shape.
 A motion was made to purchase two children picnic tables from Sam's.
 It was seconded and passed.
 Nancy Curry will go buy and deliver to pool.
 Treasurer Curry will send pages of commercial pool furniture from the catalog we purchased last time to the board to review for sturdiness and price.
 Concern has been cost.

 Insects at Playground and Pool